Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “But what if it is?”
 Pharazon asked.

-“I just want to go home,” Pharazon groaned.
+“I just want to go home,” Pharazon sighed.
 His tail thumped against the floor and his twitching wings, restrained as they were, threw out a few sparks.

 Terra tried the ropes again.
 Still too tight.
 And the pirates had been smart enough to make sure Pharazon’s claws couldn’t reach the ropes.
 “We could play Twenty Questions,” Terra said.
 “I’m thinking of a Petpet.”